Knee Anatomy Animation

 Omaha Knee Anatomy Information by Dr. Darren R. Keiser MD

-The knee joint anatomy is comprised of bones, ligaments, tendons, menisci, and cartilage.
+The knee anatomy is comprised of bones, ligaments, tendons, menisci, and cartilage.
 The bones that make the knee include: the thigh bone (femur), the lower leg bone (tibia), and the knee cap (patella).

 The ligaments of the knee that help with knee stability include the ACL, the PCL, the MCL, and the LCL.
 The tendons of the knee that help with movement include the patellar tendon, the quadriceps tendon, and the hamstring tendon.